2008–09 PBA season

 The 2008–09 PBA season was the 34th season of the Philippine Basketball Association.
 The season formally opened on October 4, 2008 and ended on July 17, 2009.
 This was the first time that the league will hold their opening ceremonies on a Saturday.
 The league started the season with the 2008-09 Philippine Cup, or the traditional All-Filipino Conference, while capping off the season with the import-laiden 2009 Fiesta Conference.

 The first activity of the season was the 2008 PBA Draft last August 31 at the Market!
 Market! in Taguig.

 Pre-season events

 Broadcast contracts

 The 2008-09 season would be the first season under the PBA's new broadcast contract with Solar Sports.
-Games would now air on their cable channel Basketball TV, and on the stations of the Radio Philippines Network (who curiously, were the first broadcaster of the PBA) after an intense bidding war between Solar and ABS-CBN.
+Games would now air on their cable channel Basketball TV, and on the stations of the Radio Philippines Network (who curiously, were the first broadcaster of the PBA) after an intense bidding war between Solar and ABS-CBN Corporation.